mnot/ietf-comments/examples/ad_comments.md

 >    preserve the existing members of the field to allow debugging of the
 >    entire chain of intermediaries handling the request,

-I'm surprised this is not a MUST?
+I'm surprised this is not a `MUST`?
 Are there any valid reasons for not observing order?